rackerlabs/support-how-to/content/how-to/cloud-servers/prevent-issues-with-windows-server-reboots/index.md

 Next, schedule a maintenance window during off-peak hours and test your work by rebooting the server.
-Perform a soft reboot through the **Action** menu in the Cloud Control Panel, or by running the `reboot` command on the server.
+Perform a soft reboot through the **Action** menu in the Cloud Control Panel or run the `reboot` command on the server.

 When you perform a test reboot, allocate sufficient time in your